Call us today. (503) 925-8428 info@onsite-drug-testing.com

 "

-Then, the collector gives instructions for the oral fluid test to the subject.
-They watch as the subject swabs their mouth thoroughly resting the swab rest between their cheek and gum for about 5 minutes.
+The collector gives instructions for the oral fluid collection.
+The subject swabs their mouth thoroughly, placing the swab between cheek and gum for about 5 minutes.

 Step 3